African All Stars Transfer News & Rumours: Napoli want £100 million for Koulibaly | Goal.com

 Napoli want £100 million for Koulibaly

-Napoli president Aurelio De Laurentiis want £100 million from any club that want to sign Kalidou Koulibaly in the January transfer window, according to Sky Sports .
+Napoli president Aurelio De Laurentiis wants £100 million from any club who want to sign Kalidou Koulibaly in the January transfer window, according to Sky Sports.

-The centre-back has been a long target for Premier League side Manchester United and recently Liverpool are believed to be interested in adding the Senegal international to their ranks following Virgil van Dijk and Joe Gomez injury problems.
+The centre-back has been a target for Premier League side Manchester United and recently Liverpool are believed to be interested in adding the Senegal international to their ranks following Virgil van Dijk and Joe Gomez's injury problems.

 Koulibaly, who is spending his seventh season with the club, has been a consistent performer for the Parthenopeans since his arrival, helping them to win the Coppa Italia, Supercoppa Italiana titles.